 IMG (Innovation Management Group) publishes software for on screen keyboards, area magnification, and joystick-to-mouse controllers.

-In Touch Systems produces The Magic Wand Keyboard.
+Special Needs Computer Solutions sells The Magic Wand Keyboard.
 It is a miniature computer keyboard that works with the touch of a hand-held wand or mouthstick.

 Kensington makes mice & trackballs and other computer accessories.